feathers-plus/cli-generator-example/README.md

 ### Different GraphQL resolvers

-The 5 examples (both in .js and .ts flavors) differ in how they implement their GraphQL resolvers.
+The 5 examples differ in how they implement their GraphQL resolvers.

 #### FeathersJS services alone